planttheidea/moize/README.md

 Also, it should be noted that in usages that involve a lot of variety in the parameter changes, this has the potential for memory leaks (as the default is to retain the history of all elements).
 If you expect the parameters to change more than a few times, or if you are reusing the component in several places, it is recommended to apply a `maxSize`, or you can use the new shortcut method [`moize.reactSimple`](#moizereactsimple), which automatically sets the `maxSize` to `1` to mimic the `PureComponent` optimization.

-#### moize.reactsimple
+#### moize.reactSimple

 Shortcut for memoizing functional components in [React](https://github.com/facebook/react), with the cache size limited to a single entry.
-This mimics the `PureComponnt` optimization, where the component will only be re-rendered on change to `props` or `context`.
+This mimics the `PureComponnt` optimization, where the component will only be re-rendered on change to `props` or `context`, and the only element cached is the most recent.

 ```javascript
 import moize from 'moize';